r3sist/ecc-calculations/API.md

 ### addTrustedRaw()

 Adds raw SVG content
-Not validated against XSS - use this method with getImgJpg() or getImgSvg()
+Not validated against XSS - use this method with getImgTagWithEncodedPng() or getImgSvg()

 ```php